Aerosol Cans / Paint Cans

 Rinse Clean, no need to remove labels.

-Place in a separate paper bag and set next to or on top of your recycling container.
+Place in a separate paper bag and set next to or on top of your recycling bin.
+No need to separate if you have a single stream cart.

 We have Single Stream Recycling Carts in some of our Recycling Collection communities.
 Call our office if you are interested in one of these recycling carts